 If that does not resolve the issue, go to the support page for your device on the manufacturer’s website, then download and install the old version of the drive, and see if that resolves the issue.

-If this installation of old driver and rollback is not working for you, you will need to completely remove the driver using DDU or Display Driver Installer.
-It’s a third party uninstaller which can remove all the traces of driver form the system including registry keys.
+If this installation of the old driver and rollback is not working for you, you will need to completely remove the driver using DDU or Display Driver Installer.
+It’s a third-party uninstaller that can remove all the traces of drivers from the system including registry keys.
 Once you have removed all the drivers, install a fresh copy of the driver, and it should resolve the issue.

 Once you have downloaded DDU, boot into Safe Mode.